utdata/icj-class/js/js-class-05.md

 - Put your own names into the text boxes and hit the button and it should change the headline.
 - Make sure it still works with a middle initial.

+## Commit your change to Github

+Make sure you save, commit and push your changes to Github.

 ---

 [Part 5: Datatables plugin](js-class-06.md)